 - may cause financial loss to Chubb or damage its reputation or be otherwise detrimental to Chubb interests;

 - involves harassment, discrimination, victimisation or bullying, other than personal work-related grievances as defined in the Corporations Act 2001 ("Corporations Act"); or

 - involves any other kind of misconduct or an improper state of affairs or circumstances as defined in the Corporations Act.

 If you have a personal work-related grievance, as defined in the Corporations Act, this Policy will not apply for the purpose of reporting that grievance.
 Examples of personal work-related grievances include – complaints in relation to workplace conflict between employees or with your manager.
-For such grievances, please refer to the Chubb Human Resources Policy: Maintaining an Equitable Workplace, or the Carrier Code of Ethics.
+For such grievances, please refer to the Chubb Human Resources Policy: Maintaining an Equitable Workplace, or the Chubb Code of Ethics.